You are not expected to take care of a distressed student by yourself. If you ever feel unsafe or unsure, get help.

-The Office of Student Support, Rights & Responsibility is here to help you better understand your rights and responsibilities as members of the SFU community.
+The Office of Student Support, Rights & Responsibility is here to help you better understand the supports available to you at SFU and your rights and responsibilities as members of the SFU community.
 We strongly believe that with a solid understanding of your rights and responsibilities, you'll be better equipped to raise concerns for yourselves and for others.
 Your personal safety and well-being is our primary concern, so that you can focus on being students and enjoy your educational journey.

-SFU is committed to creating a community characterized by honesty, civility, diversity, free inquiry, mutual respect, individual safety and freedom from harassment and discrimination.
+SFU is committed to creating a community characterized by honesty, civility, inclusion, free inquiry, mutual respect, individual safety and freedom from harassment and discrimination.
 The Office of Student Support supports this by:

-- Working with students with complex needs or circumstances that have the potential to severely impact their academic efforts and/or increase their chances of student misconduct involvement.
+- Working with students with complex needs or circumstances that have the potential to severely impact their academic efforts, their personal safety or the safety of others.